webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 2. Storage buffers can be much larger than uniform buffers.

    * By default, the maximum size of a uniform buffer is 64 kiB (65536 bytes).
-   * By default, the maximum size of a a storage buffer is 128 MiB (134217728 bytes).
+   * By default, the maximum size of a storage buffer is 128 MiB (134217728 bytes).

    All implementations are required to support at least these sizes.
 We'll cover limits in detail in [another article](webgpu-limits-and-features.html).